krtffl/krtffl.dev/content/posts/testcontainers.md

 	return model, nil
 }
 ```

+fetching the updated record is of course not necessary here. i like to keep it in case my relationships increase in complexity and i need to preload some associations.
 ```go

 func (repo *DojoRepository) Delete(entityID string) error {
 	var model *domain.Dojo
 	if err := repo.db.